Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 **Prior art: gevent and sqlalchemy**

-I haven't seen the described approach (mixed i/o) being used anywhere.
-Here I will compare it with other uses of greenlet I am aware of.
+I haven't seen the described approach being used anywhere.
+Here I will compare it to the other uses of greenlet I am aware of.

 Gevent is the closest in terms of approach.
 However, it uses greenlet to implement the concurrency, whereas "mixed i/o" - just as a bridge